-Recommendation 2.4 of the Governance Principles provides that "the board should establish a nomination committee".
+Recommendation 2.4 of the Governance Principles provides that 'the board should establish a nomination committee'.
 Such a committee is mandated with reviewing, assessing and recommending changes to the company's process for evaluating, selecting and appointing directors.

 Given the size of the Company and the Board, the Board considers a nomination committee is not warranted.
 The entire Board undertakes the role.

 The Board considers the following when evaluating, selecting and appointing Directors:

-- the candidate's competencies, qualifications and expertise and his/her fit with the current membership of the Board; - the candidate's knowledge of the industry in which the Company operates; - directorships previously held by the candidate and his/her current commitments to other boards and companies; - existing and previous relationships with the Company and Directors; - the candidate's independence status and the need for a majority balance on the Board; and requirements of the Corporations Act 2001, ASX Listing Rules, the Company's Constitution and Board Policy.
+- .
+The candidate's competencies, qualifications and expertise and his/her fit with the current membership of the Board. - .
+The candidate's knowledge of the industry in which the Company operates. - .
+Directorships previously held by the candidate and his/her current commitments to other boards and companies - .
+Existing and previous relationships with the Company and Directors. - .
+The candidate's independence status and the need for a majority balance on the Board. - .
+Requirements of the Corporations Act 2001(Cth) ("Corporations Act"), ASX Listing Rules, the Company's Constitution and Board of Directors' Policy.